The Story of Ray Markman – Part 6

 Finally, Lonagan begins.
 “Da thing impresses me most about Ray,” he says, “is he knows howta take a loss.
 Ray says, ‘If you never lost money, you never did anything.’
 And he’s dead right.”

 That makes me smile.
 “Sounds like trader talk to me.”

 “It’s da truth.
 I don’t care if it’s a trading floor or a corporate office.
 Don’t matter.
 It cuts against ever’body’s logic.
 It ain’t easy fer a guy to learn but it’s a proven fact.
 Winners know howta lose.”

 Lonagan swallows a slug of his whiskey.
 “So Ray comes across this big fantastic product.
 Some sorta skin lotion—solves all kindsa problems ‘n’ feels great on yer hide.
 He uses da stuff himself and thinks it’s terrific.
 He falls in love with it.”
 Lonagan shakes his head.
 “That’s always a mistake.
 It’s an axiom on da trading floor: Never let yerself fall in love with a deal.
 You get burned.”
 He blows on his fingers in pantomime style.

-“I can’t blame ‘im.”
-Lonagan displays a sheepish grin.
+“Can’t blame ‘im.”
+Lonagan displays toothy grin.
 “Hadda learn it the hard way myself.
 Anyhow, here’s what Ray does.
 He wants to mass market dis product.
 The inventor ain’t got no money so Ray buys an option on it.
 Now he owns it on the cheap.
 Then he puts his heart ‘n’ soul in it.
 He makes the rounds of all his advertisers—real rich men.
 One thing for sure, Ray’s got contacts.